 At Brading CE Primary School we are fully committed to safeguarding.
-During our 2016 Ofsted inspection, we were rated 'GOOD', with 'OUTSTANDING' for pupils' personal development and welfare.
+During our 2020 Ofsted inspection, it was stated...

 As a team we ensure that effective safeguarding procedures are in place to support families, children and staff at school.
 All staff are committed to fulfil their duty of care responsibilities.